 2.2.1 Genesis of the population

-The first step of the optimization is to generate the initial population.
-A population is a set of individuals (each of which represents a point in the space of potential solutions, a parameter set of the AM in this application) that are going to evolve.
-A generation is the population at a given time.
+The first step of the optimization is to generate an initial population.
+A population is a set of individuals (each of which represents, in this application, a parameter set of the AM and thus a point in the space of potential solutions, ) that are going to evolve.
+A generation is the population considered at a given time.

-A random initialization based on a uniform distribution is the most current version.
-The size of the population is often a compromise between the computation time and the quality of the solution. must allow sufficient sampling of the solutions field [Beasley and Chu(1996)Beasley, and Chu], and should thus vary as a function of chromosome size (ie the number of parameters to be optimized).
+A random initialization based on a uniform sampling is the most current version.
+The size of the population is often a compromise between the computation time and the quality of the solution. must allow sufficient sampling of the solutions field [Beasley and Chu(1996)Beasley, and Chu], and should thus vary as a function of chromosome size (ie the number of genes or parameters to be optimized).

 2.2.2 Natural selection

 Natural selection is performed on the basis of the values of the objective function.
 The selection allows to only keep a certain part of the population, usually half (), which can access the IG (with members).
-If is too high, the reproduction rate is too low, whereas if it is too small, the strong traits of individuals do not have the ability to accumulate in the same chromosome [Haupt and Haupt(2004)Haupt, and Haupt].
+If is too high, the reproduction rate is too low, whereas if it is too small, the strong traits of individuals will not have the ability to accumulate in the same chromosome [Haupt and Haupt(2004)Haupt, and Haupt].
 Several techniques exist, such as:

-• -elitism [Michalewicz(1996)]: the population is sorted according to the value of the objective function and only the better half is preserved.
+• -elitism [Michalewicz(1996)]: the population is ranked according to the value of the objective function and only the better half is preserved.

 • Tournament selection [Michalewicz(1996), Zitzler et~al.(2004)Zitzler, Laumanns,, and Bleuler]: two individuals are randomly selected and fight.
 The one with the highest performance score is chosen, but with a certain probability, in order to reduce the selection pressure.
 This procedure is repeated until the IG is full.
 Individuals can be selected several times, and thus be represented several times in the IG.